Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 Come and get it!

-I've got to top up.
-And've got to top up and just go stand
+I got a top up and just go stand in a corner.

 Too much.